raspiblitz/raspiblitz/ci/README.md

     * `disk_size` - the size op the raw image.
 The .qcow2 file is compressed.
     * `template`  - image filename
     * `output_directory` - directory under builds where the image will be placed

-* There is a `vagrant` user set up for the build which will need to be deleted
+    * the `pi` user is given passwordless sudo access and used for the image setup
+* VNC
+    * can follow the setup locally in VNC with the port stated in the first part of the logs